Let the platform do the work

 Overview

 Customers with instances hosted in Sugar's cloud environment can easily monitor their instance's database and file system storage usage, license usage, gain access to PHP error and access logs, download backups, and manage SugarCloud service notifications via Admin > SugarCloud Insights.
-The SugarCloud Insights page displays key information specific to your Sugar account broken up into three tabs:
+The SugarCloud Insights page displays key information specific to your Sugar account broken up into four tabs:

 • Backups and Logs: Allows you to easily access and download your backups as well as generate PHP error and access logs for your Sugar instance.